sjvermeu/sjvermeu.github.io/content/2021/08/component-view-of-infrastructure.md

 All these views are related to each other, but represent insights that are particularly useful for certain discussions or representations.
 Some viewpoints are even details for another.
-For instance, the *zoning view* is one of the detail views from the *location view*.
+For instance, the *zoning view* is a view that provides more detail on a particular layer in the *location view*.
 A simple relationship between the above five views is the following:

 ![Relationship between the five infrastructure views]({static}/images/202108/five-infra-views.png)